 import obd connection = obd.OBD() r = connection.query(obd.commands.RPM) # returns the response from the car

-Returns a string value reflecting the status of the connection.
+Returns a string value reflecting the status of the connection after OBD() or Async() methods are executed.
 These values should be compared against the

-from obd import OBDStatus # no connection is made OBDStatus.NOT_CONNECTED # "Not Connected" # successful communication with the ELM327 adapter OBDStatus.ELM_CONNECTED # "ELM Connected" # successful communication with the ELM327 and the vehicle OBDStatus.CAR_CONNECTED # "Car Connected"
+from obd import OBDStatus # no connection is made OBDStatus.NOT_CONNECTED # "Not Connected" # successful communication with the ELM327 adapter OBDStatus.ELM_CONNECTED # "ELM Connected" # successful communication with the ELM327 adapter, # OBD port connected to the car, ignition off # (not available with argument "check_voltage=False") OBDStatus.OBD_CONNECTED # "OBD Connected" # successful communication with the ELM327 and the # vehicle; ignition on OBDStatus.CAR_CONNECTED # "Car Connected"

-ELM_CONNECTED is mostly for diagnosing errors.
-When a proper connection is established, you will never encounter this value.
+OBD_CONNECTED are mostly for diagnosing errors.
+When a proper connection is established with the vehicle, you will never encounter these values.

 Returns a boolean for whether a connection was established with the vehicle.
 It is identical to writing: